Time restricted eating vs. intermittent fasting: What's the difference?

 In humans, most studies of intermittent fasting show reductions in glucose and insulin concentrations, improvement of lipid levels, and reductions in inflammatory factors.

-A 2017 clinical paper theorizes that intermittent fasting regimens work by inducing a metabolic switch which shifts metabolism from lipid/cholesterol synthesis and fat storage to mobilization of fat through fatty acid oxidation and fatty acid-derived ketones, serving to preserve muscle mass and function.
-The result: improved body composition in overweight individuals, which holds the promise of slowing the aging and disease processes.
+A 2017 clinical paper theorizes that intermittent fasting regimens work by inducing a metabolic switch that shifts metabolism from lipid/cholesterol synthesis and fat storage to the mobilization of fat through fatty acid oxidation and fatty acid-derived ketones, serving to preserve muscle mass and function.
+The result is improved body composition in overweight individuals, which promises to slow aging and disease processes.

 The beneficial effects of intermittent fasting seem to be particularly explained by weight loss (found in most intermittent fasting studies) and a prolonged fasting time.

-Another research review concluded similarly that there is “growing evidence demonstrating IF’s benefits on glucose and lipid homeostasis in the short-to-medium term.”
-However, this same study cautioned that more long-term safety studies are required.
+Another research review conluded that " growing evidence demonstrates IF’s benefits on glucose and lipid homeostasis in the short-to-medium term.”

-Time restricted eating vs intermittent fasting and the circadian rhythms relationship
+Time-restricted eating vs intermittent fasting: the circadian rhythms relationship

 • sleep and wake timing